 - You don’t need to invest any money in a scheduler to be successful with this strategy.

-- Now that the ebook has been turned into a course it will be updated more regularly.
+- Now that the ebook has been turned into a course it will be updated with every algorithm change.

 - It helped me finally “crack the Pinterest code” and get my first viral pin!